collamaf/SimDaVinci/README_DaVinci.md

 - Fixed the position of the probe, now is take in consideration the dummy2's thickness.
 - SourceDiameter now fixed at 10.*mm and SourceThickness at 7.*mm

+2018.10.2 by collamaf
+- Fixed error in StackingAction: we were writing info on produced particles only if PDGcode>0, thus cutting all anti particles

 ## TO DO's